 Where do I buy a garden gnome?

-- To make more delights to gnomes garden decorations, we designed eight solar lights for this large gnome, which are powered by a solar panel.
-Press the switch on the panel, it will be charged in the daytime and automatically turn on the lights at night, which can continue to work for 8-10 hours and maintain a stable light when charging for 6 hours during the day.
-UNIQUE DESIGN AND EXQUISITE WORKMANSHIP: The garden gnome was hand-painted with great workmanship, each of them has lifelike details that add a sense of reality and depth.
-The bubble is our creative design, which looks adorable and contains eight solars LED lights to illuminate your garden decorations, bringing a little bit of magic and joy to your life.
+- We designed eight solar lights for this giant gnome powered by a solar panel to make more delights to gnomes’ garden decorations.
+Press the switch on the board; it will be charged in the daytime and automatically turn on the lights at night, which can work for 8-10 hours and maintain a stable light when charging for 6 hours during the day.

-- Brighten up your garden day and night with this Solar 11 in.
-Bearded Grassy Shoveling Gnome in Green/White.
-Item SGS-1G1M-TE-GRS1 will take the sun’s energy every day and convert it to lighting power every night.
+- Brighten up your garden day and night with this Solar Gnome!
+It will take the sun’s energy every day and convert it to lighting power every night.
 Just make sure its solar panel gets plenty of sun during the day.
 The fade-resistant hand-painted finish is designed to delight for many seasons to come.